akuker/adbuino/QuokkADB.md

 # QuokkADB
 A USB keyboard and mouse to ADB (Apple Desktop Bus) keyboard and mouse emulator.
-The firmware is based upon the ADBuino and is kept in-sync with the upstream repository at [https://github.com/akuker/adbuino](https://github.com/akuker/adbuino).
+The firmware is based upon the ADBuino.
 ## How to use
 1. Attach any USB keyboards/mice to your QuokkADB.
 2. Before powering on your Macintosh, make sure the QuokkADB is plugged into the ADB chain and the ADB chain is connected to the host computer.
-The host computer writes settings to the QuokkADB at boot and does not rewrite settings on reconnect. *DO NOT* unplug the QuokkADB from the ADB chain while the computer is on, as the QuokkADB will lose its settings).
+The host computer writes settings to the QuokkADB at boot and does not rewrite settings on reconnect. *DO NOT* unplug the QuokkADB from the ADB chain while the computer is on, as the QuokkADB will lose its settings.
 4. The button on the QuokkADB will turn on any ADB-equipped Macintosh which supports soft power-on.
 Otherwise, you must use the power switch on the computer.
 5. Once the power is turned on LEDs on the QuokkADB will blink once for power and then blink for all devices found on the USB bus.
 6. The QuokkADB LED should blink rapidly and brightly whenever the QuokkADB is reading or writing to the ADB bus.
 It should be very dim otherwise.